Iteration mark: Kanji

 When the reading is different, the second kanji is often simply written out to avoid confusion.
 Examples of such include:

-The repetition mark is not used in every case where two identical characters appear side by side, but only where the repetition itself is etymologically significant—when the repetition is part of a single morpheme (discrete word).
+The repetition mark is not used in every case where two identical characters appear side by side, but only where the repetition itself is etymologically significant—when the repetition is part of a single word.
 Where a character ends up appearing twice as part of a compound, it is usually written out in full: